Explore sales analyst certification options and learn why earning one or more of these credentials can help boost your career.

 Requirements: Bachelor’s degree, two to five years of professional experience, or a combination of the two

-Sales and business operations often work hand in hand, and if you want to make a move into more of the business end of things, this certification can help.
-Preparing for the 90-minute exam will help you develop skills in areas like optimizing the supply chain, integrating technology and aligning it with company goals, and managing business risks.
+Sales and business operations often work hand in hand, and if you want to move into more of the business end of things, this certification can help.
+Preparing for the 90-minute exam will help you develop skills like optimizing the supply chain, integrating technology and aligning it with company goals, and managing business risks.

 Pretty much any industry that relies on sales of some kind will benefit from hiring sales analysts, including finance, manufacturing, trade, information, and management of companies.
 As a certified sales analyst, you may find that you have a competitive edge over your non-credentialed peers when seeking career opportunities, including sales analyst, business intelligence analyst, sales operations manager, or sales consultant.
 Explore each of these positions in more detail to begin planning your career path.